Best Practices in NTM-PD: A Patient-Centered Approach to Diagnosis, Treatment and Improved Adherence

 National Jewish Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-National Jewish Health designates this online enduring educational activity for a maximum of 1.0 AMA PRA Category 1 Credits™; Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+National Jewish Health designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credits&trade.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Disclosures of Conflicts of Interest